reduxframework/docs/docs/guides/advanced/panel-templates.md

 Never, ever, **EVER** modify `redux-core`.
 Always move things out of the core to make modifications.
 :::

-Tell Redux where these new files are, via the `templates_path` argument.
+Tell Redux where these new files are, via the [`templates_path`](../../configuration/global_arguments.md#templates_path) argument.
 That's it!

 #### What if you change something?
 Our templates use the same version methods of other products.
-If your panel is in `dev_mode` a notice will be displayed in the panel when a template file has been updated in the core.
+If your panel is in `dev_mode` a notice will display in the panel when a template file has been updated in the core.

 ## Won't this Change All Panels?